ch0m5/Get_Hooked/Get Hooked/Game/README.md

-# Get Hooked by Scotland Fury
+# Get Hooked by ch0m5

 This is a university project made by a [CITM](https://www.citm.upc.edu/ing/) (Centre de la Imatge i la Tecnologia Multimedia) student of the TTC (Talent Tech Center) in Barcelona, in which I make my own platformer in C & C++.